 - Compromised skin grafts or flaps

 Time is of the essence when trying to save your limb.
 Any time you have a sore or wound on your lower extremity that concerns you, talk to your physician or contact our Center for Advanced Wound Healing and Hyperbaric Medicine in Montebello, CA for an evaluation.

-Call Beverly Hospital at (323) 725-5066 for an appointment right away if you experience any of the following symptoms:
+Call our center at (323) 725-5066 for an appointment right away if you experience any of the following symptoms:

 - A foot or leg ulcer that is red and/or swollen